 Kitty Foyle, 1940, RKO Radio Pictures.
 Starring Ginger Rogers, Dennis Morgan, James Craig.
 Directed by Sam Wood.
 B&W, 108 minutes.

-Working girl Kitty Foyle (Ginger Rogers) has met the man of her dreams in Wyn Strafford (Dennis Morgan), her boss and publisher of the fledgling magazine she’s working for as a secretary in Philadelphia.
+Working girl Kitty Foyle (Ginger Rogers) has met the man of her dreams in Wyn Strafford (Dennis Morgan), publisher of the fledgling magazine she’s working for as a secretary in Philadelphia.
 The two fall deeply in love, but when the magazine folds, Wyn isn’t strong enough to defy society and his family by openly courting Kitty.
 Brokenhearted, she moves to New York City.

-Actually, that’s where the movie starts, and the rest is told in flashback, until the final moments and Kitty’s choice is made.
+Actually, that’s where the movie starts, and the rest is told in flashback, until the final moments when Kitty’s choice is made.
 The story is told in such a way her decision is never obvious, yet ultimately, it is.

 Ginger Rogers won the Academy Award for Best Performance by a Lead Actress in this first dramatic role after her final musical with Fred Astaire (the two would actually reunite one more time in 1949, but 1939 marked the end of an era for their filmmaking together).
 The film was nominated for four other Academy Awards: Best Picture, Best Director, Best Adapted Screenplay and Best Sound.

 The movie also inspired the “Kitty Foyle dress,” a shirtwaist-style dress, typically a dark color (generally navy blue) with a light-colored collar and buttons (ironically, perhaps, none of the pictures I’ve used here show that style of dress).
 The style became very popular over the next few years, particularly when the war called for austerity and re-use of household goods.
 Collars were replaced and the dresses were considered “good as new.”
 The style was developed for film-making because it was flattering to the female stars filmed wearing it.